nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 ## Attempt 2: JavaScript and Puppeteer

-All this dynamic content made me start to second-guess the BeautifulSoup approach, so I decided to try something different.
+All this dynamic content made me start to second-guess the Beautiful Soup approach, so I decided to try something different.

-The last person I knew who did some scraping of the registrar was [Rishub](http://rishub.com), who used to the data for the now defunct [BruinScan](https://www.facebook.com/bruinscan/), as well as a [Stack article](https://stack.dailybruin.com/2018/11/08/how-long-are-lectures/)[^5].
+The last person I knew who did some scraping of the registrar was [Rishub](http://rishub.com), who used to the data for the now defunct [BruinScan](https://www.facebook.com/bruinscan/), as well as a [Stack article](https://stack.dailybruin.com/2018/11/08/how-long-are-lectures/)[^6].
 He was a [Selenium](https://docs.seleniumhq.org/) wizard, and used it to scrape the registrar.
 So I figured I’d try Selenium.

 Shortly into my Selenium research, I realized that [Puppeteer](https://pptr.dev/) solved the same browser automation problem Selenium did.
 I actually had a small amount of Puppeteer experience from my internship at [Datadog](https://www.datadoghq.com/), where all our frontend acceptance tests used Puppeteer.